All Episodes

 Okay, well, fair enough.

-Um at least he didn't suffer.
+At least he didn't suffer.

 Coming right on the back of the Ukrainian death.

-Yeah, completely this man um was noble and just.
+This man was noble and just.

 And in both cases, they destroyed the best.

-It is genuinely heart wrenching that there is nothing sacred that they won't destroy.
+It is genuinely heart-wrenching that there is nothing sacred that they won't destroy.

-Because they they because they are spiteful mutants.
+Because they are spiteful mutants.

 Maybe.

-Um Arizona Desert Rat says there's tons of small airports throughout the southwest, as long as the airstrip is long enough that plane could land.
+Arizona Desert Rat says, there's tons of small airports throughout the southwest.

-That's the that's the point I was trying to make.
+That's the point I was trying to make.

 Who knows?

-Uh the old guy claiming he shot Charlie, the two other with pellet guns.
+The old guy claiming he shot Charlie, the two other with pellet guns.

 This has certainly been some sort of conspiracy to make it difficult to finger the real shooter.